solaris-games/solaris-docs/stars.markdown

 - Binary stars have a higher industry NR
 - Nebula stars have a higher science NR

+**Interaction with war machines**:

+If a war machine specialist is applied to a star in a split resource game, it reduces the resources proportionally.
+The life duration of the war machine will thus be the average of the three NR values.

 ## Warp Gates

 **Warp Gates** will improve the speed by times 3 of what Carriers typically